Drop Ship Lifestyle Course Overview

 Is it a worthwhile course?

-- You don't waste time constantly looking for new products!
+- You don't waste time constantly looking for new products

-- You don't use suppliers/manufacturers from China!
+- You don't use suppliers/manufacturers from China

-Is this a good business model?
+Is Drop Ship Lifestyle's take on dropshipping a good business model?

 - The support that you enjoy from the DSL group is great.